thepaqui/42_so_long/README.md

 - Arima

 *Super Mario World 2: Yoshi's Island* and all of its assets belong to Nintendo.
-I am using these assets in a learning project for 42 Nice and in no way do I plan on releasing this game commercially, even as a free or opensource game.
+I am using these assets in the context of a learning project for 42 Nice and in no way do I plan on releasing this game commercially, even as a free or opensource game.
-This repository only exists to privately share my project to friends, family and fellow 42 Network students.
+This repository only exists to privately share my project to friends, family, fellow 42 Network students and recruiters.
 If the contents of this repository infringe on your copyright, please contact me through [my email address].
 Please note that the 42 Nice project *so_long* does not explicitly ask to reuse other video game's assets.
-Their use was a decision on my part.
+Their use was a decision on my part and my decision alone.

 [The Spriters Resource]: https://www.spriters-resource.com/snes/yoshiisland/
 [my email address]: theopaquier2@gmail.com